EricFillion/CMPE-327/Documentation/Tests/r5-update.md

 - Enter test_user's email into element `#email`
 - Enter test_user's password into element `#password`
 - Click element `input[type="submit"]
+- Open /
 - Navigate to the update ticket form
 - Enter the test_ticket's name in element `#ticket-to-update`
 - Enter a number above 100 (ex.
 101) into the element `#update-price`
-- Click element `input[type="submit"]`
+- Click element `input[type="submit"]
-- Validate that the page has been redirected back to '/' and shows an error message stating “The price of the ticket must be between 10 and 100”.
+- Validate that the page has been redirected to /
+- Validate that the `#update_message` element shows and error message stating  “The price of the ticket must be between 10 and 100”.
 - Open /logout (clean up)

-### Test Case R5.4.3: Price has to be of range [10, 100].
-Testing price in the range.
+### Test Case R5.4.3: Price has to be of range [10, 100] - Positive.

 Mocking:
 - Mock backend.get_user to return a test_user instance